 At present, printing calculators are available in both desktop and portable models running on batteries and/or AC power.
 They are mostly used by shopkeepers and accountants to print bill receipts, calculate profit margins, and track time for payroll.

 They come with a roll of paper inside the printer, on which all records are printed.
 Some calculators can print in two colors for easy checking: black (shows positive values) and red (shows negative value).

 6. Online Calculators

 Nowadays, many types of calculators can be accessed on the Internet.
 They are designed to perform specific tasks.
 BMI calculator, for example, takes weight and height as input, and measure body mass index.

 Similarly, pregnancy calculators are designed to predict a woman’s due age based on key pregnancy information.
-Other online calculator, such as calorie calculator, can help people figure out how many calories they should be eating per day to either lose or maintain weight.
+Other online calculators, such as a calorie calculator, can help people figure out how many calories they should be eating per day to either lose or maintain weight.

-Different types of financial calculators are also available online that allows you to calculate mortgage, auto loan, income tax, investment, inflation, and much more.
+Different types of financial calculators are also available online that allow you to calculate mortgages, auto loans, income tax, investment, inflation, and much more.